 This is where finding that balance is key.
 By perfectly balancing both edges, you can create a marketing strategy and brand identity that connects to the target demographic without fail.

 To do this effectively, you must connect your copy and design departments, and have them work side by side to come up with cohesive ideas before executing anything.
-You must also be able to see your brand identity in every piece you put out, and be able to understand and be attracted to your copy and design with ease.
+You must also be able to see your brand identity in every piece you put out, be able to understand your copy, and be attracted to your copy and design without any regrets.

-After all, as with anything in marketing and business, the key is always to attract your target audience in the best way possible and, by connecting your copy and design together to form one cohesive and persuasive product, you are sure to do just that.
+After all, as with anything in marketing and business, the key is always to attract your target audience in the best way possible.
+By connecting your copy and design together to form one cohesive and persuasive product, you are sure to do just that.